-The calculation of an acoustic map can be quite time-consuming depending on the hardware that is used.
-Defining the calculation parameter “resolution”, the quality of the acoustic map and consequently, the calculation time can be influenced.
+The calculation of an acoustical map can be quite time-consuming depending on the hardware that is used.
+Defining the calculation parameter “resolution”, the quality of the acoustical map and consequently, the calculation time can be influenced.
 In the analysis software NoiseImage, this parameter is to be found in the properties dialog of the Photo 2D module.
 The number of pixels along the X-axis is determined by this parameter.

 Furthermore, the frequency range of the expected source needs to be considered when selecting the resolution value.
 Sources with a high-frequency spectrum, for instance, need to be investigated with a higher resolution due to the low three-dimensional expansion.
 Otherwise, it may happen that a source is not correctly localized or even not at all.